GeoScripting-WUR/Intro2Linux/installation.md

 After the USB stick is ready, the target computer needs to be told to boot from it.
 This is specific to each computer: some will boot from USB media automatically, some require you to hit a button on startup to go into a boot menu (commonly Delete, F9, F1).
 If the computer is relatively new, it is likely that it has Secure Boot enabled, which may interfere with Linux installation, in which case you need to disable it in the UEFI properties (again this varies between computers).

 Once you boot from the USB stick, you will often have a choice of running the distribution live or installing it.
-Running live limits what files are saved, so it's useful for checking the distribution out and performing system repair tasks, but for longer-term usage installation is necessary.
+Running live limits what files are saved: it's useful for checking the distribution out and performing system repair tasks, but for longer-term usage, installation is necessary.
 Note that you can also install distributions onto external hard drives, in case you don't want to change any data on an internal hard drive.

 ## Desktop environment